besscampbell/AnimalShelter/README.md

 * Ensure the option `Dump Structure and Data` is selected (located near the bottom).
 * Click `Start Import`

+#### Launch the API
+* Navigate to `$ cd AnimalShelter.Solution/APIAnimalShelter`
+* Run the `$ dotnet run` command to access the CRUD capabilities of the API in Postman or in the browser using Swagger.

-#### API Documentation
+## API Documentation

-Search through the endpoints of the Animal Shelter API using Postman or in your browser using the `http://localhost:5000/`
+Search through the endpoints of the Animal Shelter API using Postman or in your browser using your local host.
+It will most likely look something like this: `http://localhost:5000/`

+### Postman

 ## Technologies Used